Regulations for Scientific Research Networks

 - fees for established researchers from outside the Flemish Community;

-- travel and accommodation costs of researchers from a postdoctoral level onwards, affiliated to the Flemish research departments of the Scientific Research Network, in charge of carrying out information-gathering activities in foreign research departments;
+- travel and accommodation costs of researchers, affiliated to the Flemish research groups of the Scientific Research Network, in charge of carrying out information-gathering activities in foreign research departments;

 - coverage of costs for a CO2 contribution linked to research-related air travel, to the extent that such travel is directly related to the Scientific Research Network;